briannabegg/biot74000-portfolio/_pages/about.md

   ============================================================================
 -->

-Hello — I'm **[Your Name]**, a student in the Bachelor of Applied Biotechnology (Honours) program at Conestoga College.
+Hello — I'm **Brianna Begg**, a student in the Bachelor of Applied Biotechnology (Honours) program at Conestoga College, graduating at the end of August 2026.

-[Write one or two sentences about your professional interests or the direction you want your career to take.
-Be specific: what kind of work in biotechnology or bioinformatics interests you, and why?]
+My primary industry experience comes from my time as an analytical chemistry instrumentalist within environmental science, and through my education I have gained additional work experience in molecular biology, cell culture, microbiology, food science, and biopharmaceutical extraction and formulation.

-[Write one sentence explaining why bioinformatics matters for where you want to go.
-This connects the skills in this portfolio to your goals.]
+Bioinformatics is the one of the essential mathematics-based skill sets that interacts with all of the fields I have worked within, allowing for data-driven decision making and clearer visualization of progress.

 This portfolio documents the bioinformatics tools, methods, and skills I have developed, and how I have applied them.